Diamondbacks vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games over the last 10 matchups when favored by oddsmakers, the Diamondbacks have a record of 1-2.
+- The Diamondbacks have played as the favorite in four of their past 10 games and have won two of those contests.

-- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over four times.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over seven times.

 Discover More About This Game